flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

 1.  **Character Data**:
     *   Data is parsed directly from the main mystery JSON (`transformed-mystery.json`) into the `GameControl.GameController.coreMystery.Characters` dictionary (accessed via the `character_profiles` key in JSON) by `ParsingControl` during its `Awake` phase.
-    *   The `MysteryCharacter.cs` model reflects the current structure: `initial_location` is top-level; `core` contains dictionaries for `whereabouts` and `relationships`, and a `List<MysteryAttribute>` for `mystery_attributes`. `Appearance` and `Voice` classes/properties exist but are currently unused. `KeyTestimonies` property is removed.
+    *   The `MysteryCharacter.cs` model reflects the current structure: `initial_location` is top-level; `core` contains dictionaries for `whereabouts`, `relationships`, and `revelations`. `Appearance` and `Voice` classes/properties exist but are currently unused. `KeyTestimonies` and `mystery_attributes` properties are removed.
     *   Individual character JSON files are no longer created or used.

 2.  **Character Manager (`CharacterManager.cs`)**:
     *   Script component exists in the scene from the start.
     *   Initialization is explicitly triggered by `InitializationManager` via `Initialize()` after parsing.
     *   Reads character data from `GameControl.coreMystery.Characters`.
+    *   Reads mystery context and title from `GameControl.coreMystery.Metadata`.
+    *   Creates `LLMCharacter` GameObjects/components, passing character data, context, and title to `CharacterPromptGenerator` to generate the system prompt.
-    *   Creates `LLMCharacter` GameObjects/components.
-Sets `saveCache` based on the public `enableLLMCache` field.
+    *   Sets `saveCache` based on the public `enableLLMCache` field.
 Initializes characters only to `LoadingTemplate` state.
     *   Provides `WarmupCharacter()` and `CooldownCharacter()` methods called by `SimpleProximityWarmup` to manage transitions between `LoadingTemplate` and `Ready` states.
     *   Allocates context (`nKeep`) based on `LLM.parallelPrompts`.
     *   Handles `OnDestroy` cleanup, deleting `.json` history files and optionally `.cache` files based on `enableLLMCache`.

 3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**:
     *   Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
-    *   Takes the `MysteryCharacter` object (retrieved by `CharacterManager` from the `GameControl.coreMystery` dictionary) directly as input to generate the prompt.
-(Intermediate JSON serialization step removed).
+    *   Takes the `MysteryCharacter` object, mystery context, and mystery title as input.
+    *   Generates a detailed, markdown-formatted prompt based on the `NEW_PROMPT.md` template.
+    *   Includes sections for meta instructions, core identity, personality (with OCEAN descriptions), state of mind, knowledge/secrets/relationships, whereabouts/memories, available actions (function calls), revelation rules, speech patterns, and immutable directives.
+    *   Handles formatting of lists (relationships, whereabouts, revelations) and includes helper methods for generating personality descriptions and formatting names.
-    *   Converts character data properties to structured prompts defining behavior and dialogue patterns.
-Handles dictionary iteration for `whereabouts`/`relationships` and the `List<MysteryAttribute>` structure.
-Logic for `KeyTestimonies` has been removed.
+    *   Logic for `KeyTestimonies` and `mystery_attributes` has been removed.

 4.  **Simple Proximity Warmup (`SimpleProximityWarmup.cs`)**:
     *   Monitors player distance to active NPCs.